luckylinux/opnsense-builder-tools/README.md

 # Credits
 This Guide / Tools are based on the Excellent Guide from the [OPNSense Forum](https://forum.opnsense.org/index.php?topic=21739.0).

+# Purpose
+For me, the main Purpose of this Builder was to create Packages for `sysutils/py-salt` (Salt, formerly known as Saltstack) to manage my OPNSense Router.

 # Scheduled Task

 ## Introduction